 However, one particularly enjoyable way to benefit from pinene is the practice of ‘forest bathing.’
 This activity is popular in Japan, where it is known as shinrin-yoku.
 It is also one of the core elements of a German complementary medicine system known as ‘Kneipp therapy.’

-Since the air in forests is especially rich in terpenes such as pinene, walking and exercising in these areas can be incredibly therapeutic.
+The air in forests is especially rich in terpenes such as pinene.
+Therefore, walking and exercising in these areas is potentially therapeutic.
 Coupled with the awe of being immersed in nature, it is unsurprising that this activity is fantastic for your health.

 Research suggests that forest bathing has many potential benefits.
 These include improving immune function and cardiovascular health, aiding mental relaxation, and relieving respiratory disorders.
-It may also be helpful for people suffering from mood disorders such as stress, anxiety, and depression.
+It may also prove useful for people suffering from mood disorders such as stress, anxiety, and depression.

 Does Pinene Cause Side Effects?

 The Frontiers in Pharmacology review of studies outlined that pinene isomers are approved for safe use in human food and cosmetics worldwide.
 Overall, the evidence to date suggests that both α-pinene and β-pinene are non-mutagenic and non-toxic.